AIsse9/Healthcare_RCM/README.md

 ![Power BI](https://img.shields.io/badge/Power%20BI-Dashboard-F2C811?logo=powerbi&logoColor=black)
 ![Status](https://img.shields.io/badge/Stage%201-Complete-brightgreen)

-A Revenue Cycle Management (RCM) analytics project built end-to-end in **PySpark (Databricks)** and **Power BI**, simulating the kind of eligibility and coverage-leakage analysis a BI Developer would deliver for a health plan or provider's Patient Access team.
+This is a Revenue Cycle Management (RCM) analytics project I built end-to-end in **PySpark (Databricks)** and **Power BI**.
+The goal was to simulate the kind of eligibility and coverage-leakage analysis a BI Developer would actually deliver for a health plan or provider's Patient Access team.

-This is **Stage 1** of a multi-stage RCM portfolio project.
-Additional stages (Denial Analysis, Payment Summary) are in progress — see [Roadmap](#roadmap) below.
+This is **Stage 1** of a multi-stage RCM portfolio project I'm building out.
+Additional stages (Denial Analysis, Payment Summary) are in progress, see the [Roadmap](#roadmap) below.

 ---